My L4/5 foraminotomy story (RL sciatica)

 Heed the Call (sports)

-Without a doubt the podcast I most look forward to, and – one week in – a strong successor to Around the NFL.
-When ATN shut down, those were dark days.
-But – at the risk of jinxing perfection – this feels like ATN.
+Without a doubt the podcast I most look forward to.
+When the Around the NFL Podcast shut down, those were dark days.
+But – at the risk of jinxing perfection – HTC feels like ATN.
+They say their flagship show is the Sunday show, and while I like the Sunday show, it doesn’t literally impact my life.
+The Thursday preview show is my anchor.

 Small Town Murder (comedy true crime) (yes, you read that right)